stroparo/dotfiles/README.md

   entry.sh alias setupds setupohmyzsh sshkeygen sshmodes . "${DS_HOME:-$HOME/.ds}/ds.sh"
 . ~/.aliases-cs
-# Select this whole code block, copy and paste in your terminal
+# This is a dummy line for copying and pasting this whole block in a terminal emulator with bash.
 ```

 Other examples: